The change-making problem for six coin values and beyond: Background

 where $1\leq i\leq j <n$ and $x_i, x_j>0$.
 Then the greedy representation for $c_{j+1}-1$ in $\mathcal{C}$ is

 where each $y_i$ is a nonnegative integer. \end{theorem}

-Now we discuss properties and results related to prefix coin systems.
+Now we discuss results for prefix coin systems (defined in the Introduction).
 We have a term for orderly coin systems where all prefix coin systems are orderly. \begin{definition} A coin system $\mathcal{C}=(1, c_2, c_3, \ldots, c_n)$ is {\bf totally orderly} if each coin system $(1, c_2, c_3, \ldots, c_i)$ is orderly for all $i=1, 2, \ldots, n$. \end{definition}

 Sometimes knowing information about a prefix coin system yields information about the coin system as a whole.